 Blind Services, California Department of Social Services.
 This program provided evaluation and training, including how to use assistive computer technologies.
 I think most states have similar programs.
 They even paid for my new computer and sent a blind guy to my home to train me in how to use it.

 Lighthouse for the Blind, San Francisco.
 This is another great resource that provides access and training for assistive technologies.
 Similar programs are offered in many other cities.

 A screen reader application provides a voice that reads what is on a computer or cell phone screen.
 Although Windows computers offer various screen reader applications, Apple provides VoiceOver, its screen reader application, as a basic part of its operating system.
-This is great because whatever Apple device I buy includes VoiceOver, no need to add any other screen reader.
-An extra bonus, is that Apple has Siri, a voice activated program that allows me, for instance, to create and send an email with voice commands.
-My fingers never have to type a thing.
+This is great because whatever Apple device I buy, iPhone, iPad, iPod, MacBook, includes VoiceOver.
+No need to add any other screen reader.
+All your apple devices will talk to you with VoiceOver.

 No,VoiceOver is not a perfect system, but it works well most of the time.
 To their credit, Apple keeps improving VoiceOver and voice activated functionality.
 With VoiceOver you can pick language and even voice character types, from staid English Alex to almost sexy Swedish Sonya.